telerik/fiddler-everywhere-docs/knowledge-base/using-fiddler-pro-dashboard.md

 Only the account owners can manage subscriptions (add/remove seats, change plans, etc.).
 To manage the active subscription for any Fiddler products:

-Open [https://dashboard.getfiddler.com](https://dashboard.getfiddler.com), where you will land on the main dashboard page after successful login.
+Open [https://dashboard.getfiddler.com](https://dashboard.getfiddler.com), where you will land on the main dashboard page after a successful login.

 - Use the **Manage Subscription** link from the active subscription.